cvs-health/android-compose-accessibility-techniques/doc/content/TextAlternatives.md

 However, if a layout composable supplies a `contentDescription` and sets `mergeDescendants=true`, both the layout's `contentDescription` and any semantic text in the layout's child composables will be announced.
 There are two approaches to that issue.

-### Overriding content with `invisibleToUser()`
+### Overriding content with `hideFromAccessibility()`

-One way to avoid announcing both the layout-level and child-level text alternatives is to make any child composable that would announce text `invisibleToUser()`:
+One way to avoid announcing both the layout-level and child-level text alternatives is to make any child composable that would announce text `hideFromAccessibility()`:

 ```kotlin
 Row(